What is Prostate Cancer?

-Amongst malignancies that affect men, Prostate Cancer is one of the most common types.
+Amongst the malignancies that affect men, prostate cancer is one of the most common types.
 The overall 5- year survival rate for this cancer is almost 99%, for all stages of cancer.

 While many men die “with” prostate cancer rather than “of” prostate cancer it is important to note that more men die of prostate cancer each year in Australia than women die of breast cancer.

-Prostate Cancer occurs only in men and is more common in men who are older than 50 years, but it can occur in men as young as 40.
-Therefore, testing for prostate cancer should begin at age 50, or from 40-45 years of age depending on risk factors.
+Prostate cancer occurs only in men and is more common in men who are older than 50 years, but it can also occur in men as young as 40.
+Therefore, testing for prostate cancer should begin at age 50, or from 40-45 years of age depending on the risk factors.

 A positive family history on the father’s side of the family (father, paternal uncles, brothers) is the main risk factor and are more likely to result in more advanced cases of the malignancy.
 Also, a strong family history of breast, ovarian or pancreatic cancer may indicate the presence of a BRCA gene defect which is also a risk factor.

 The rate of prostate cancer also varies with race, with Asians having the lowest incidence, the Hispanics and Caucasians having higher incidence rates.

 When the cells in the prostate gland become abnormal, this results in the uncontrolled division in the mutated cells, forming a tumour made up of the abnormal cells, which continue to grow and spread to surrounding tissues and potentially to the rest of the body.

 The causes of prostate cancer are still not fully understood.
 Genetic and racial factors play a role as do dietary factors such as a high-fat diet and obesity.